 Description of Test

-The catheter is inserted into your vein and the contrast is slowly injected.
-A tight band may be tied around your ankle or your lower body may be tilted.
+An IV needle will be inserted into a vein in the foot.
+The contrast will be slowly injected through the needle.
+A tight band may be tied around the ankle.
 This helps to fill the veins with contrast.
-You will be asked to remain still as the doctor uses an x-ray machine to view the movement of the contrast through your veins.
+You will be asked to remain still.
+The doctor will use an x-ray machine to view the contrast moving through the veins.
+The needle will then be removed.
+The injection site will be bandaged.

 How Long Will It Take?